bikeshaving/crank/website/guides/10-custom-renderers.md

 ): unknown
 ```

 When a host element is unmounted, we call the `dispose` method with the related host element’s tag, props and node.
-This method is useful if you need to manually release a node or remove event listeners from it for garbage collection purposes.
+This method is useful if you need to manually release a node or clean up event listeners for garbage collection purposes.

 This method is optional and its return value is ignored.